AdobeDocs/experience-manager-65.fr-FR/help/assets/private-folder.md

    ![Cochez la case Privé pour rendre le dossier privé.](assets/private-folder.png)

-1. Cliquez/appuyez sur **[!UICONTROL Créer]**.
+1. Cliquez sur **[!UICONTROL Créer]**.
 Un dossier privé est alors créé dans l’interface utilisateur.

    ![chlimage_1-413](assets/chlimage_1-413.png)

-1. Pour partager le dossier avec d’autres utilisateurs et leur attribuer des privilèges, sélectionnez le dossier, puis cliquez/appuyez sur l’icône **[!UICONTROL Propriétés]** de la barre d’outils.
+1. To share the folder with other users and the assign privileges to them, select the folder, and click the **[!UICONTROL Properties]** icon from the toolbar.

    ![chlimage_1-414](assets/chlimage_1-414.png)